qbammey/jpeg-analysis/README.md

 This method analyses the quantization table of an image to assert whether a JPEG compression is significantly detected.
 Analysis on the quantization table is then performed to detect the likely JPEG quality factor of an image.

+The work builds on our implementation of the JPEG quantization table estimator presented in Nikoukhah, Tina, Miguel Colom, Jean-Michel Morel, and Rafael Grompone von Gioi.
+"A reliable JPEG quantization table estimator."
+Image Processing On Line 12 (2022): 173-197.

 ### Citation

 > Bammey, Q. (2024).
 JPEG Compression Quality Analysis for Image Forensics and AI-Generated Content Detection.